Sławno

 Sławno (Kashubian: Słôwno, Schlawe) is a town on the Wieprza river in Middle Pomerania region, north-western Poland, with 12,511 inhabitants (2019).
 It is the administrative seat of Gmina Sławno, though not part of it.
 The town is also the capital of Sławno County in West Pomeranian Voivodeship.

+Transport

+The S6 expressway bypasses Sławno to the south.
+Three exits on the S6 expressway serve the town (exits 32, 31 and 30).
+Upon the opening of the S6 expressway in December 2025, national road 6 (which formerly ran through Sławno) was re-numbered to minor road 112.

 Sławno is a railway junction on the major Gdańsk–Szczecin line, with access to secondary importance connections to Darłowo and Korzybie.
-It is also a stop on the European route E28 running parallel to the south coast of the Baltic Sea between the cities of Koszalin and Słupsk.